Cooperative Divorce Attorney in DuPage and Cook County, Illinois

 A cooperative divorce is a modern approach designed for couples who are willing to work together toward a settlement.
 Rather than preparing for trial, both spouses and their attorneys agree to share information, negotiate openly, and prioritize resolution.

 The goal is to reach a fair agreement without escalating conflict or relying on the court to decide.
-This approach is different from litigation, where spouses often communicate through lawyers only and prepare for courtroom confrontation.
+This approach differs from litigation, where spouses often communicate only through lawyers and prepare for courtroom confrontation.
 A cooperative divorce encourages collaboration, transparency, and problem-solving, allowing both parties to maintain more control over the outcome.

 How the Cooperative Divorce Process Works in Illinois